 It is important not to use fertilizer at this time as feeding a plant that is potentially dying is often detrimental to the health of the plant.

-It should be noted that string of hearts is too susceptible to dying in Winter due to over watering, because in Winter it is in a state of dormancy and not actively growing, therefore it require less water.
+It should be noted that string of hearts is too susceptible to dying in Winter due to overwatering because in Winter it is in a state of dormancy and not actively growing, therefore it requires less water.

 - Replace your soil.
-String of hearts require their potting soil to be particularly well draining.
+String of hearts requires their potting soil to be particularly well draining.
 Ordinary potting mixes retain too much moisture and cause the leaves to turn yellow.
-Use a special succulents and cacti potting mix for string of hearts which has the exact drainage characteristics to suit a drought tolerant plant (available from garden centers and on amazon).
+Use a special succulents and cacti potting mix for string of hearts which has the exact drainage characteristics to suit a drought-tolerant plant (available from garden centers and on Amazon).
 This increases drainage and allows the roots and soil to dry out between bouts of watering.

 - Saucers and trays underneath the pot and decorative pots.
-Saucers underneath your potted plant prevents water from spilling in your home but it also prevents excess water escaping out the pot, so the soil stays boggy.
-Empty your saucers regularly after water to ensure the pot is not sat in a pool of water.
-Decorative outer pots also trap moisture so be sure that you regular check for excess moisture to prevent string of hearts turning yellow and dying.
+Saucers underneath your potted plant prevent water from spilling in your home but they also prevent excess water from escaping out of the pot, so the soil stays boggy.
+Empty your saucers regularly after water to ensure the pot is not sitting in a pool of water.
+Decorative outer pots also trap moisture so be sure that you regularly check for excess moisture to prevent a string of hearts from turning yellow and dying.